DuwanSierra/DuwanSierra/README.md

     NoSQL (Mongo) ⭐

-🤔I am interested in learning Kubernetes, Microservices, CI/CD, Golang and Design Patters.
+🤔I am interested in learning Kubernetes, Microservices, CI/CD, Golang, Vue + Vite and Design Patters.
 Why do I want to focus on having knowledge in Software Architecture.

 - 📫 How to reach me: https://linkedin.com/in/in/duwansierra